Public Issues: Alcohol

 QAAD approaches public issues on alcohol from the evidence base, and from our values as Quakers.
 Evidence tells us that some groups, and some people, are more vulnerable to developing alcohol problems than others – mainly because of social or personal factors.
 However, there is also considerable evidence that the affordability of alcohol, its availability, and cultural attitudes each have a bearing on how widespread alcohol problems become.
 Inequalities in society also have a bearing.
 For QAAD, addressing these factors links with our Quaker witness of responding to ‘that of God in everyone’ and our belief in the importance of community and connectedness.
 For us, this translates into the following measures:

 The affordability of alcohol has dropped significantly relative to income in the last thirty years, whilst alcohol-related health problems have risen.
-The Chief Medical Officer, Royal College of Physicians, Alcohol Concern and many health bodies that have united in the Alcohol Health Alliance, have all concluded that a minimum price per unit of alcohol would be one of the most effective ways of reducing harm.
+The Chief Medical Officer, Royal College of Physicians, Alcohol Concern and many health bodies that have united in the Alcohol Health Alliance, have all concluded that an MUP would be one of the most effective ways of reducing harm.
 We accept this evidence and support minimum unit pricing.
-We hope that the Westminster government will follow Scotland’s example and put this into law.
-We hope that the legal challenge concerning the law in Scotland will soon be resolved.
+We hope that the Westminster government will follow Scotland’s and Wales’ examples and put this into law.

 A ‘public health’ objective in the Alcohol Licensing Act of 2003